 - In order to participate in clinical education experiences at health care facilities, students are required to submit results of a NC state and/or national criminal background check at their own expense.
 As a condition of admission, students are required to verify they are United States citizens or otherwise legally authorized residents of the United States.

 - The following required forms are not part of the registration process, but must be submitted in the first class meeting of the Nurse Aide Program:

 - Criminal Background Check Request

 - Previous students, who have had a name change due to marriage or divorce, must take their social security card and current driver’s license to Records & Registration on the second floor of the Central High Building on Central Campus to have their student records updated.

 - In addition to tuition, lab fees and textbooks, courses have additional costs that include uniforms, personal protective equipment, physical examinations, immunizations, and drug screening.

-- To take the Nursing Assistant II course (NAS102), students must have completed the NC state-approved Nurse Aide I Program (NAI) and be on the current active listing of the NC Nurse Aide I Registry.
+- To take the Nurse Aide II course (NAS102), students must have completed the NC state-approved Nurse Aide I Program (NAI) and be on the current active listing of the NC Nurse Aide I Registry.

 - Students in NAS 102 must have current CPR certification by an American Heart Association Healthcare provider prior to beginning clinical experience.

 - Students must be at least 18 years of age by the time of clinicals.